 Dog Hip Dysplasia Home Treatment

 If for medical or financial reasons your dog is not a good candidate for surgery, there are other, more natural comfort care methods you can use to treat your dog’s painful, inflamed joints.
-For mild to moderate cases of canine hip dysplasia (including patients with arthritis), dog owners can achieve a high degree of successful pain relief using an integrative approach of natural, non-invasive, home-care treatments.
+For mild to moderate cases of canine hip dysplasia (including dogs with arthritis), pet owners can achieve a high degree of successful pain relief using a wholistic, integrative approach of natural, non-invasive, home-care treatments.

-Depending on the severity of your dog’s symptoms, home remedies for hip dysplasia in dogs can be effective therapies done in the convenience of your home environment to bring long-term symptom relief to your furry home companion.
+Depending on the severity of your dog’s symptoms, home remedies for pet hip dysplasia can be effective therapies done in the convenience of your home environment to bring long-term symptom relief to your furry home companion.

 In addition to causing other canine health disorders like diabetes, obesity puts a lot of stress & strain on your dog’s joints, which can exacerbate a pre-existing condition like hip dysplasia or even cause CHD.
 Your dog should be fed a ‘species-specific’ diet with limited treats and table scraps to prevent unintended weight gain.